Funded by

 Schwarz, a charcoal burner,

-Roth, a sedan chair carrier (originally played by Nestroy), relations
+Roth, a sedan chair carrier (originally played by Nestroy), relations and business partners

 Frau Gertrud, a rich landlady and widow living near town